mitcho/turktools/README.md

 * `likert.skeleton.html`: Basic Likert scale template.
 * `sentence-choice.skeleton.html`: Forced choice between two options, given a context.

 The skeleton contains substitution tags, wrapped in double curly braces, i.e. `{{…}}`, will be filled in by the *Templater*.
-A description of supported substitution tags is [on the turktools wiki](https://github.com/mitcho/turktools/wiki/Substitution-tags).
+[Read more about supported substitution tags](http://turktools.net/use/tags).

 The provided skeletons all share the same basic structure: they include an experiment code, an instruction block with practice items, a consent statement, an items block, and demographic questions.
 At the bottom is a JavaScript counter to help participants ensure that they have answered all the questions in the survey.
 The items block, beginning with `{{#items}}` and ending with `{{/items}}`, contains one sample item of the shape that all items in the survey will take.
 The item block will contain `{{field_n}}` tags, corresponding to different *fields* in your items.
 (See the items file section below for more on fields.)
 When a template is created out of the skeleton, the items block will be duplicated as many times as there are items in your survey.